Tirthvadaliya/ELEVATE_LABS_INTERNSHIP/DAY-2_TASK/README.md

-# Calculator

-This is a simple command-line calculator implemented in Python.
-It supports the following operations:
-- Addition
-- Subtraction
-- Multiplication
-- Division

 ## Usage# To-Do List Application

 This is a simple console-based To-Do List application written in Python.
 It allows you to manage your daily tasks directly from the terminal.